Options trading is very unique and often difficult to learn for beginners.

 So, let’s dive into this free course on how to trade options as a beginner.

 Now first off, if you’ve been just trading stocks, or forex, or crypto, don’t be intimidated by the inherent complexity of options.
 When I first started trading options, it was confusing.
-I didn’t understand it, but with time and practise, it has become one of my best weapons for trading the market.
+I didn’t understand it, but with time and practice, it has become one of my best weapons for trading the market.

 How Is Options Trading Different?